An Official Website of the Commonwealth of Kentucky

 No. Active-duty Kentucky residents returning on leave are licensed and permit-exempt during their leave period.
 You must carry with you a copy of your leave paperwork and must be able to produce it upon request of a Conservation Officer.

-Only Kentucky resident property owners, their spouses and dependent children (must be claimed as a dependent on federal taxes) hunting or fishing upon their own property during an open season are license and permit exempt.
+Only Kentucky resident property owners of 5 acres or more, their spouses and dependent children (must be claimed as a dependent on federal taxes) hunting or fishing upon their own property during an open season are license and permit exempt.
 Any other situation, regardless of familial relationships requires a valid hunting or fishing license and permits.

 Those that do not have a social security number can still purchase a Kentucky hunting or fishing license.
 However, they will first need to contact the Department's licensing branch at 1-800-858-1549 and have a number assigned to them.
 This number serves as an identification number for the issuance of the license.
 With this number, a license can be purchased online through the Department's